pixelflinger/lanczos-2d/README.md

 is called a **convolution**.

-Notice that the kernel is centered on the sample to be reconstructed, and the width of its first lobe is two low-resolution (anti-aliased) pixels.
-This exactly matches a reconstruction filter for the target resolution image.
+Notice that the kernel is centered on the sample to be reconstructed, and the width of its first lobe is two low-resolution (anti-aliased) pixels. **This exactly matches the corresponding reconstruction filter for the target resolution image.**

 ### Temporal Anti-aliasing filter

 Let's see how this changes in the temporal case.

+Temporal anti-aliasing aims to spread the filter computation over multiple frames.
+Each frame is rendered at the _same_ resolution (i.e. sampling rate) as the target image, but is offset in order to take a different sample.
+A partial filter is applied and the result is accumulated into the output image, which over time, converges to the same result as the spatial case:

 ![aa_filter_temporal.svg](art/aa_filter_temporal.svg)

-Here we only get a subset of the samples each frame, but we apply exactly the same filter: it has the same center and size as before.
+Here we only get a subset of the samples each frame (specifically just one per output pixel), but we apply exactly the same filter: it has the same center and size as before.

 > This is what is often called "unjittering" in many TAA implementations (because we need to offset the kernel by the jitter-offset to keep it centered on the